 When fitness tracking apps manage sensitive data?

-According to EU Commission’s Green Paper on mHealth, fitness tracking apps are meant to maintain or improve healthy behaviours, quality of life and wellbeing of individuals.
+According to EU Commission’s Green Paper on mHealth, fitness tracking apps are meant to maintain or improve healthy behaviors, quality of life and well-being of individuals.

 However, collected raw data can be easily combined with other datasets and become sensitive data.
 In doubt cases, the notion of what constitutes health data should be created broadly: any data related to a person’s physical and mental health could be sensitive if the circumstances surrounding the data collection and processing suggest they are.

-The diagram below shows the relations among different categories of data managed by mHealth and fitness tracking apps
+The diagram below shows the relations between different categories of data managed by mHealth and fitness tracking apps

 Outlook: the EU General Data Protection Regulation